New Jersey's Privacy Law Explained: What Businesses Need to Know

 New Jersey’s privacy law also includes mental and physical health conditions, diagnoses, treatments, and “status as transgender or non-binary” in the definition of sensitive data.

-It’s also important to note here that SB 332 requires that companies obtain opt-in consent before processing sensitive data.
+It’s also important to note here that the NJPL requires that companies obtain opt-in consent before processing sensitive data.

 Expanded role for universal opt-out mechanisms